Arthritis & Osteoarthritis FAQs

 What should I do if I think I have arthritis?

-Visit your nearest OrthoNOW Center for a $99 evaluation.
+Visit your nearest OrthoNOW Center for an evaluation.
 Clinician will usually diagnose pain by using the patient’s medical history, physical examination and X-rays.
 It is possible to have more than one form of arthritis at the same time.
 There are many forms of arthritis and diagnosing the specific type you have can help your doctor determine the best treatment.
 The earlier you understand your arthritis, the earlier you can start managing your disease, reducing pain, and making healthy lifestyle changes.

 The focus of arthritis treatment is to control pain, minimize joint damage, and improve or maintain physical function and quality of life.
 In inflammatory types of arthritis, it is also important to control inflammation.
 According to the American College of Rheumatology, arthritis treatment can include medications, nondrug therapies such physical therapy or patient education, and sometimes surgery.
 Managing your arthritis symptoms is very important as well.